stennety/mywebsite/_drafts/when-is-a-tester-not-a-tester.md

 I'm confident independent Test teams still exist, and some companies will still be working in Waterfall.
 My context, is that Agile and indeed being agile, is now how I expect to work and where I have experience.

+Food for thought, the [Scrum Guide](https://scrumguides.org/scrum-guide.html#scrum-team "Scrum Guide Teams") defines a Scrum teams as consisting of:

+* Developers
+* Product Owner
+* Scrum Master

+There is no role in the guide for Tester.

 ## Modern Software Testing Principles

 The [Modern Testing Principles](https://www.ministryoftesting.com/dojo/lessons/modern-testing-principles) - by [Alan Page](https://twitter.com/alanpage "Alan Page on Twitter") and [Brent Jensen](https://twitter.com/BrentMJensen "Brent Jensen on Twitter") have gained some popularity, and caused some controversy in the Software Testing and Development communities.

+Some read the principles to mean there should be no distinct role for Testers, and instead all members of the team should share testing responsibilities.

+Outrageous, you might a say, if as me you are someone who self-defines as a Software Tester.

+But wait a moment, this also lines up with the Scrum Guide!
+So, what is there left for us Software Testers to do?

 ## The many roles of the Software Tester